devture/matrix-corporal/README.md

 - changing user profile data (names and avatars), to keep them in sync with the policy

-- changing user room/community memberships, to keep them in sync with the policy
+- changing user room memberships, to keep them in sync with the policy

 - allowing or denying Matrix API requests, to prevent the server state deviating from the policy